-In 2017, green design is one of the most important carryover trends we’re seeing in the home interiors marketplace.
+In 2019, green design is one of the most important carryover trends we’ll be seeing in the home interiors marketplace.
 With green living gaining broader acceptance, sustainability is an influential factor to consider when evaluating the current home and garden design trends.
-Let’s take a look at some of the green design trends we see happening in 2017.
+Let’s take a look at some of the green design trends we’ll see happening in 2019.

-LED lighting is one of the top green trends for 2017 — and, based on energy experts’ forecasts, it will remain trendy into 2017 and the following years as well.
+LED lighting has been one of the top green trends for 2018 — and, based on energy experts’ forecasts, it will remain trendy into 2019 and the following years as well.
 The US Department of Energy has predicted that, by the year 2030, LEDs will account for an estimated 75% of all lighting sales.
 So, by all appearances, this is a trend that’s in its beginning stages, and will have long-term staying power.

 In the long term, LED lighting offers consumers an opportunity to increase energy efficiency and reduce their energy bills.
 The downside is that the upfront installation costs can be higher for LED lighting.
 However, overall the clear consensus is that the long-term energy cost and energy savings more than justify the upfront expense.

 Water Efficient Home Appliances, Kitchen Fixtures and Bathroom Fixtures

 Water conservation is shaping up to be an important issue for 2019.
 While this is an ongoing theme, and certainly not a new trend, it’s an important inclusion on this list.

 In the recent past, water conservation efforts have been a driving factor in the marketplace.
 The need for water efficiency is contributing to the product lines that manufacturers make available — which in turn influences building, remodeling and decorating projects nationwide.